Teletone/Teletone/docs/02_ROUTING.md

 - **text** - Command text
 - **callback** - Сallback for call
-- **regex** - Sets true to check command by regex, then text should be a regular expression
+- **regex** - Sets true to check command by regex, then text should be a regular expression.
+It will only check the command text without parameters

 Examples: